Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

     name: Sophie Charlotte Schmidt
     affiliation: Freie Universität Berlin
     orcid: 0000-0003-4696-2101
     bio: "Sophie C. Schmidt studied Ancient Studies and Prehistoric Archaeology at the Free University of Berlin.
-She then worked as a research assistant in the field of archaeoinformatics at the universities of Cologne and Bonn, and at the NFDI4Objects consortium project at the German Archaeological Institute.
+She then was employed as a research assistant in the field of archaeoinformatics at the universities of Cologne and Bonn, and at the NFDI4Objects consortium project at the German Archaeological Institute.
 Right now she works on her PhD project on 5th mill.
 BC in Brandenburg at the Free University Berlin."
   -
     name: Florian Thiery
     affiliation: Römisch-Germanisches Zentralmuseum – Leibniz-Forschungsinstitut für Archäologie